How To Stop Eye Twitching

 Why is my eyelid twitching?

 If you have ever had an eyelid twitch for an extended period of time, you know how annoying it is.
 An eyelid twitch (or tic) is when you have a spasm or slight movement of your upper or lower eyelid.
 It comes on suddenly, and can last for a minute, hours, days or even longer.
-While it may feel as if everyone can see the twitch, most twitches are slight enough that they can’t be seen by someone simply looking at your face.

-Most common eyelid twitches are harmless, and do not affect your vision.
+Most common eyelid twitches are harmless, slight, and do not affect your vision.
 However, there are some neurological problems that can make eyelid muscles contract, such as blepharospasm and hemifacial spasm.
 These less common conditions generally tend to cause the eyelids to close more fully and for longer periods of time, limiting or completely blocking vision.
 Other muscles in the face may be affected as well.

 For the majority of us, the common eyelid twitch is a brief and minor annoyance.
 But when it lasts longer or occurs more frequently than usual, there are some steps you can take to make it go away: